Across Age & Discipline

 PLEASE share your memories from when you were seventeen to guide the development of this multimedia performance work: SHARE A MEMORY

-COLLABORATORS FROM VARIOUS PHASES OF COLLECTIVE STORYTELLING
+COLLABORATORS FROM VARIOUS PHASES OF

-This program is sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC).
+Phases one and two were sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC).